 Why You Should Attend

 This substantive training provides a basic overview of the federal housing programs, recent changes, current trends, and issues facing practitioners.
-The half-day training is designed for advocates with limited housing experience, but practitioners at all experience levels should benefit from this training.
-The panelists are experts in housing law who will cover a broad-range of topics in federally-subsidized housing with real-world examples.
+The training is designed for advocates with limited housing experience, but practitioners at all levels should benefit from this training.
+The panelists are experts in housing law who will cover a broad-range of topics in federally-assisted housing with real-world examples.

 What You Will Learn

 • How to identify federally subsidized housing in your community.

 • Defining features of the various federally assisted housing programs, including admissions, rents, and terminations/evictions.

 Practitioners who want to gain a deeper understanding of subsidized housing, as well as housing attorneys looking for tools to represent their clients in federally-assisted housing.
 The sessions will address issues pertinent to those new to federally-subsidized housing practice as well as experienced practitioners.

 Interested in learning more?
 Effective probono counsel in eviction cases can make the difference between stability and homelessness for low-income renters.
 Learn more in the latest episode of PLI’s Pursuing Justice: The Pro Bono Files, featuring Lorraine López, the chair of PLI’s program California Eviction Defense: Protecting Low-Income Tenants 2022.